Anti-matter universe sought by space-based detector

 Physicists say that the event 13.7 billion years ago that brought the known universe into existence and has been dubbed the “Big Bang” must have created equal amounts of matter and anti-matter.
 But then anti-matter largely disappeared.

-The purpose of the AMS program, he said, “is to search for phenomena that so far we have not had the imagination or the technology to discover”.
+The purpose of the AMS programme, he said, “is to search for phenomena that so far we have not had the imagination or the technology to discover”.

 Some researchers have suggested that the invisible “dark matter” estimated to make up about 25 percent of the known universe could be linked to anti-matter, but others say that is highly unlikely.